tymyrddin/purple/source/docs/audits/iso22301/index.rst

 OT systems are mission-critical.
 Any downtime can disrupt production, safety, and revenue.
 ISO 22301 ensures structured continuity and disaster recovery processes are in place.

-These pages are not tutorials.
-They are for executives, managers, and OT professionals who have already deployed systems, and now need to verify coverage, spot gaps, and prepare for an audit.
+The playbook is not a tutorial.
+It is for executives, managers, and OT professionals who have already deployed systems, and now need to verify coverage, spot gaps, and prepare for an audit.

 .. toctree::